mariallr/amanida/README.md

 The following plots are included to visualize the results:

 * Volcano plot of meta-analysis results: showing compounds labels for over the selected cut-off.
+* Bar plot of vote-counting results.
+* Range plot combining vote-counting results and number of reports by compound.
-* Bar plot of compound abundance
+* Bar plot of reports divided by trend with the total vote-counting.

 ## Installation